basetenlabs/baseten-claude-code/README.md

 # Claude Code with Baseten Model APIs

 Run Claude Code with Baseten's GLM-4.6, GPT-OSS 120B, Kimi K2 and other frontier open-source models via LiteLLM proxy.
-We have designed shell scripts to help you use [Baseten Model APIs](https://www.baseten.co/products/model-apis/) in Claude Code <1min.
+This enables Claude Code to work seamlessly with IDE integrations (PyCharm, VS Code, etc.) and provides higher throughput at lower cost.

 This is an alternative way of powering Claude Code with higher throughput (tokens per second) and at a substantially lower cost, with on par coding performance.